Srijha09/StackOverflow-Data-Analysis-using-Distributed-K-means-clustering/README.md

 - Scala 2.12.17 (you can install this specific version with the Coursier CLI tool which also needs to be installed)
 - Spark 3.3.2 (without bundled Hadoop)
+- Scala Build Tool sbt

-After downloading the hadoop and spark installations, move them to an appropriate directory:
+After downloading the spark installations, move them to an appropriate directory:

 `mv hadoop-3.3.5 /usr/local/hadoop-3.3.5`